I am an anime fan, obviously. I dabble in D&D4e, listen to heavy metal, and am hopelessly addicted to Final Fantasy Brave Exvius!

 Anyway, as before, the Lupin III cast is always a joy to follow, and this time is no different.
 I've already gushed about them in my previous review, nothing has really changed in this regard with the exception of Fujiko and Goemon getting much better treatment this time around, as well as an intriguing new mystery surrounding Lupin III himself in the final episode, but aside from that, the previous review still stands and we can safely move on and talk about Ami.
 Ami is love, Ami is life.
 She is a sharp juxtaposition to Lupin and his gang, born and raised in a world of electronics and computers (and the crime that comes with them), so that, while Lupin may be a wizard with gadgets and thieving, Ami's almost superhuman hacking skills serve as a major boon to the group.
 But because she's been locked up and isolated all her life, she comes across as cold and robotic at first--even forgetting to eat because eating takes place in Meat Space, where her mind rarely occupies--but traveling with the series' motley crew slowly awakens her out of her torpor.
 It's a character arc we've seen before, but when done well (as it is here), it's an arc more relevant than ever in modern times.

 Speaking of modern times, the biggest draw of Lupin III Part 5 and how it distinguishes itself in the franchise (aside from just being great) is its ongoing theme of how these old-school duffers deal with the absolute cutting edge of modern technology.
 Lupin's gadgets may get him out of many tight spots, but when every digital eye in the world is on you, thievery becomes a much more difficult game.
-Social media has changed the world as we know it, and it's only logical that the series reflect this.
+Social media has changed the world as we know it, and it's only logical that the series reflects this.
 It becomes that much more thrilling to see our heroes deal with, counter, and even employ the high-tech of today to match their opposition when said opposition seems untouchable and, at times, horrifyingly crafty.
 That said, it's not all up-to-date stuff--we still get lots of classic tricks and techniques, disguises and codes, and all that sorta thing in the series' trademark heists.

-Add to all of that the buffer episodes in between the major story arcs, which all pay homage to the series' past, from a cartoony comedy episode about a pair of brothers who invent a bank vault that can only be opened by having 0 brainpower (to challenge Lupin, said to have brainpower of over 300) in the pink-shirt style of the 80s TV series, to a classic murder mystery in a wealthy woman's gothic mansion in the style of the green-shirt original series, to a jungle-trekking heist of a missing drug lord's antique car collection in the 1978 red-shirt Lupin's signature style.
+Add to all of that the buffer episodes in between the major story arcs, which all pay homage to the series' past, from a cartoony comedy episode about a pair of brothers who invent a bank vault that can only be opened by having 0 brainpower (to challenge Lupin, said to have the brainpower of over 300) in the pink-shirt style of the 80s TV series, to a classic murder mystery in a wealthy woman's gothic mansion in the style of the green-shirt original series, to a jungle-trekking heist of a missing drug lord's antique car collection in the 1978 red-shirt Lupin's signature style.
 All told, you have an excellent set of stories both serious and comical to create a Lupin anime that stands proudly alongside the best the franchise has to offer.

 Well, aside from the first stand-alone episode (the goofy pink-shirt homage episode) being incredibly jarring if you don't know it's coming (you should now, though), the only thing I can really think of is the fact that, by having more time dedicated to bigger story arcs that span multiple episodes, we are being deprived in the variety department.
 See, here we have ~10 individual stories and heists and all that fun stuff, whereas the previous season had ~20.
 It doesn't take a mathematician or a mathemagician to realize 10 is fewer than 20.